 Note that to see scrolling when previewing your project, the viewport must be smaller than the artboard.
 For example, if your artboard fits the dimensions for an iPhone 8, you cannot see vertical scrolling if previewing the project as an iPhone X because the viewport would be longer than the artboard; however, if you change the preview viewport to an iPhone 8 (or any smaller model), you will see the scrolling.

-Grid and layout guides
+Grids and guides

 Studio gives you the option to perform math operations in all numerical fields of the inspector.
 You can add (+), subtract (-), multiply (*), or divide (/) simply by entering the desired math symbol in the numerical field to establish an equation (e.g., 150+50px).